privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 ---
+meta_title: "How Do VPNs Protect Your Privacy?
+Our VPN Overview - Privacy Guides"
 title: VPN Overview
 icon: material/vpn
 description: Virtual Private Networks shift risk away from your ISP to a third-party you trust.
 You should keep these things in mind.